Key takeaways

 How Does a 1080 SAT Score Influence Scholarship Opportunities?

-Students can use resources like The Princeton Review or Scholarships.com to check out what scholarships they might be available for with the score of 1080.
+Students can also use resources like The Princeton Review or Scholarships.com to check out what scholarships they might be available for with the score of 1080.

 How to Improve Your Scholarship Chances?